JonasKorte/Useful-Bash-Scripts/README.md

 <br/>
 <br/>
 ### Add Shortcut
-Creates a .desktop file for an executable/script and moves/copies the .desktop file to "/usr/share/applications" to make it searchable.
+Creates a .desktop file for an executable/script and makes it searchable.

 #### Usage
 ```